airnativeextensions/nativeextensions-documentation/docs/facebookapi/login/facebook-login.md

 ## Events

-After calling `logInWithReadPermissions()` one of the following events will be dispatched:
+After calling `logInWithConfiguration()` one of the following events will be dispatched:

 - `FacebookLoginEvent.SUCCESS`: The login was successful and the user is now logged in;
 - `FacebookLoginEvent.CANCEL`: The user cancelled the login process;